 But, if you prefer to use a sulfate-free shampoo instead, that’s fine too.

-A great shampoo that can be used literally every day without ruining your curls is the Bouncurl gentle clarifying shampoo.
+A great shampoo that can be used literally every day without ruining your curls is the Righteous Roots Clarifying Shampoo.

 If you regularly use a co-wash cleanser regimen, I have only one piece of advice: alternate with protein conditioners because the co-wash cleanser is moisture intensive, and alternating with protein will help keep your hair strong and healthy.
 It’s all about balance.

 Below are some things to pay attention to when washing your hair: